-How To Do The Pick Up, Put Down Sleep Training Method
+A Guide To The Pick Up, Put Down Method

 Sleep deprived parents need all the help they can get.
 For some, this help comes in the form of sleep training their baby.
 Sleep training methods often vary in theory, methodology, and execution, but their ultimate goal is the same: get babies to sleep safely.
 One technique that has gained popularity in recent years is the Pick Up, Put Down method.
 Admittedly, this training appears slightly confusing at first, but with anything it just takes a little practice.
 Parents in desperate need of Zs might be wondering how to do the Pick Up, Put Down sleep training method, and do it effectively.